dodevops/cloudcontrol/README.md

 * DEBUG_kubernetes: Debug this feature
 * (azure flavour) Environment AZ_K8S_CLUSTERS: A comma separated list of AKS clusters to manage inside *CloudControl* (only for azure flavour).
 Each cluster is a pair of resource group and cluster name, separated by a colon.
+Optionally, you can specify the target subscription.
-For example: myresourcegroup:myk8s,myotherresourcegroup:mysecondk8s will install myk8s from the myresourcegroup resource group and mysecondk8s from the resource group myotherresourcegroup.
+For example: myresourcegroup:myk8s,myotherresourcegroup@othersubscription:mysecondk8s will install myk8s from the myresourcegroup resource group and mysecondk8s from the resource group myotherresourcegroup in the subscription othersubscription.
 Prefix a cluster name with an ! to load the admin-credentials for that cluster instead of the user credentials.

 * (aws flavour) Environment AWS_K8S_CLUSTERS: A comma separated list of EKS clusters to manage